 SUB-TROPICAL AND WARM TEMPERATE FRUITS In this group cbme the citrus fruit, such as oranges, lemons, limes and grapefruits as well as typically Mediterranean fruit such as olives, figs and grapes.
 In these regions we also have walnuts, chestnuts and almonds.
 Nuts are produced in large quantities in the Mediterranean lands.
 The main producers of nuts are Spain, Italy and Turkey.

-are grown widely in the Mediterranean climes, of not only Europe, but also South Africa, Australia and the USA as well as in nearby sub-tropical and warm temperate regions.
+Grapes are grown widely in the Mediterranean climes, of not only Europe, but also South Africa, Australia and the USA as well as in nearby sub-tropical and warm temperate regions.
 Grapes grow well in dry climates having a short sharp winter and a long dry summer.
 They do not thrive in regions having humid summers.
 Grape grows best on light, friable loamy soils with free drainage.
 Heavy soils are -unsuitable.

 The main places of production of grapes in India are in Punjab, Uttar Pradesh, Uttaranchal, Himachal Pradesh, Andhra Pradesh, Maharashtra, Kamataka and Tamil Nadu.
 There are different varieties grown in different regions.